ramya-lakkaraju/CODSOFT/Data_Science_Internship/Iris_Flower_Classification/README.md

 Split the data into training and testing sets

-Trained a Logistic Regression model
+Trained a Logistic Regression classification model

 Evaluated the model using accuracy and classification metrics

 Results

-Accuracy: 100%
+Accuracy achieved: 100%

-The model correctly classified all test samples
+The model successfully classified all test samples

 High precision, recall, and F1-score for all classes

-Conclusion

-This project demonstrates the effectiveness of machine learning techniques in solving classification problems using structured data.
-It helped strengthen understanding of model training, evaluation, and multi-class classification.

 Files Included